Cyclic polynomials in Dirichlet-type Spaces of the unit bidisk: Introduction

 \subsection{Cyclic polynomials in $\mathfrak{D}_{\alpha}$}

-Recent work of Bénéteau et al. \cite[Theorem]{BKKLSS2016} provides a complete characterization of cyclic polynomials in $\mathfrak D_\alpha, \alpha \in \mathbb{R}$, on the bidisk (see \cite{KKRS2019} for anisotropic setting and \cite{KV2023} for the unit ball in $\mathbb C^2$).
+Recent work of Bénéteau et al. \cite[Theorem]{BKKLSS2016} provides a complete characterization of cyclic polynomials in $\mathfrak D_\alpha, \alpha \in \mathbb{R}$, on the bidisk (see \cite{KKRS2019} for the anisotropic setting {$\mathfrak{D}_{(\alpha_1,\alpha_2)}$ obtained by replacing the weights $(k+1)^\alpha (l+1)^\alpha$ in \eqref{def:isotropic-norm} with the weights $(k+1)^{\alpha_1}(l+1)^{\alpha_2}$} and \cite{KV2023} for the unit ball in $\mathbb C^2$).
 Their main result shows that the cyclicity of an irreducible polynomial depends intricately on the structure of its zero set on the distinguished boundary $\mathbb T^2$.
 In particular, while non-vanishing in the bidisk is necessary for cyclicity, additional restrictions on the boundary zero set become decisive when the parameter $\alpha$ of the Dirichlet-type space $\mathfrak D_{\alpha}$ lies in the range $(\frac{1}{2}, \infty)$.
 We recall the result for the reader's convenience.